 Sylvia Asunción-Crabb/The Daily Texan

-Editor’s Note: This article first appeared as part of the September 14 flipbook.
+Editor’s Note: This article first appeared in the November 2 flipbook.

 As time ticks away late into the night, Amelia Nickerson agonizes over a computer science project.
 Suddenly, the concept clicks, and she submits her assignment.